holyfamilyseattle/holyfamilyseattle.github.io/content/announcements.md

 4. The Holy Family Syro Malabar Catholic Mission now has the option for <a target="_blank" href="https://holyfamilyseattle.org/donation/">online donations</a>.
 We kindly ask that you prayerfully consider setting up recurring donations to support the church's activities.
 If you have any questions or concerns, please reach out to any of the trustees.

-5. Next week’s Easter Mass (April 16th Sunday, 2023) is at 5:00 PM and the venue is Christ the King Lutheran Church (https://goo.gl/maps/zcVAGcsD3jCAhs5y9)
+5. Next week’s Mass (April 16th Sunday, 2023) is at 5:00 PM and the venue is Christ the King Lutheran Church (https://goo.gl/maps/zcVAGcsD3jCAhs5y9)

 ---